invention-engine/.github/profile/README.md

-# INventiON Game Framework
+# INventiON Game Library
-New Age Game Framework for type-javascripters
+New age game-building library for type-javascripters